hypo69/hypo/pytest/gemini - set 4/en/src/ai/helicone/helicone.md

     """
     Tests the helicone_token retrieval function (example).

-    This example demonstrates mocking a function to avoid external dependencies in tests.
+    This example demonStartes mocking a function to avoid external dependencies in tests.
 Replace with the actual function and data in your code.
     """
     # Mock the function that retrieves the token, for testing purposes